appwrite/appwrite/CODE_OF_CONDUCT.md

 [homepage]: https://www.contributor-covenant.org

-For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq
+For answers to common questions about this Code of Conduct, see https://www.contributor-covenant.org/faq